Orb Weaver Spider on a Mountain Bike Trail

 I photographed a garden spider wrapping a grasshopper in silk at Sequoyah National Wildlife Refuge.
 Learn how and why these orb-weavers hunt.

-While doing a photo walk on a utility road at the Sequoyah National Wildlife Refuge, I came across a female Green Lynx Spider working on her egg sac!
+While doing a photo walk at the Sequoyah National Wildlife Refuge, I came across a female Green Lynx Spider working on her egg sac!

 Fluffy white spider egg sac found on Johnson grass at Sequoyah National Wildlife Refuge.
 A unique sight for nature lovers and curious minds.